History of Xbox in Timeline

 Xbox 360 250GB Slim Console - (Renewed)

-January 2012: Kinect Sales Milestone
+January 2012: Kinect Sets Sales Record

 February 1, 2012: Kinect for Windows Release

 On February 1, 2012, the version of Kinect for Windows was released.
 Kinect is a motion sensing input device by Microsoft for the Xbox 360 video game console and Windows PCs.
+It enables users to control and interact with the Xbox 360 without a controller through gestures and spoken commands.

 Xbox 360 250GB Slim Console - (Renewed)